sauerlock/github-api-proxy/README.md

     npm start
     The app should open automatically in your default browser at http://localhost:3001.
-    To search for a Github user, type the username in the search bar and click the search button.
-    The user's profile will be displayed in a card.

 License This project is licensed under the MIT License.